Skip to content

 How a Calcium Screening Works

-As you age, calcium-containing plaque deposits can build up, causing arterial narrowing or blockage, decreasing blood flow, and weakening your cardiovascular system.
 A calcium score screening is the only procedure capable of producing 3D images of the heart.
-These images allow doctors to detect coronary artery disease far earlier—often before other symptoms of coronary artery disease, such as chest pain or shortness of breath, are present.
+These images allow doctors to detect coronary artery disease far earlier.
+Even before other symptoms of coronary artery disease, such as chest pain or shortness of breath, are present.

 In Kim’s case, while his stress test suggested a heart capable of handling strenuous physical activity, an abnormally high calcium score revealed that his arteries contained significant calcium buildup.